schuhmaj/nasa-breakup-model-cpp/README.md

 in the TLE optionally in first and second row in the beginning (example: 25544).

 ### Output
-The simulation can produce CSV and VTK files, depending on the configuration.
+The simulation can produce CSV and VTK files, depending on the configuration it produces both, either of them or none (see YAML Configuration File)

 #### Available Patterns for the CSVPatternWriter: